 Your extravagant journey begins and ends in the Principality of Monaco, home to the world-famous Monte Carlo Casino and the annual Formula 1 Monaco Grand Prix, where the harbor offers extraordinary views of the race and the most luxurious of accommodations.
 This suggested itinerary offers the best of what the French Riviera has on offer.

-Arrive at the Nice airport and take the short helicopter ride to Monaco, where you’ll meet your charter.
+Arrive at the Nice airport and take the short helicopter ride to your charter yacht in Monaco.
 Enjoy a welcome-aboard cocktail on deck, and then venture ashore to the legendary Casino de Monte-Carlo, where you can test your luck at one of the most famous gaming venues in the world.
 Visit the Buddha Bar, where European opulence meets exotic Asian cuisine, or head for Jimmy’z nightclub for the hottest dancing, or Black Legend for live jazz.